nickcox/cd-extras/readme.md

 :point_right:
 Unlike bash, the current directory is always included when a relative path is used.
-If a child with the same name exists in both the current directory and a `CD_PATH` directory then the `cd` command will prefer the former.
+If a child with the same name exists in both the current directory and a `CD_PATH` directory then `cd` will prefer the former.

 ```pwsh
 [~]> mkdir -f child, someDir/child